htmlhint/HTMLHint/README.md

 ### Global Installation and Usage

-If you want to make HTMLHint available to tools that run across all of your projects, you can instal HTMLHint globally using NPM:
+If you want to make HTMLHint available to tools that run across all of your projects, you can install HTMLHint globally using NPM:

 ```
 $ npm install htmlhint -g